mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

-IANA is requested to update the "Reference" column for the Asymmetric Decryption Key Identifier attribute to also include a reference to this doducment.
+IANA is requested to update the "Reference" column for the Asymmetric Decryption Key Identifier attribute to also include a reference to this document.

 # Acknowledgements